 This statement will first select the current region for cell A1 and then will count the total number of columns in the current region.

-- We will write the following statements for assigning the variable ‘FolPath’ a path using ENVIRON function and Concatenation Operator.
+- We will write the following statements for assigning the variable ‘FolPath’ a path using VBA ENVIRON function and Concatenation Operator.

 FolPath = Environ("UserProfile") & "\Desktop\Items_Sold" If Not FSO.FolderExists(FolPath) Then FSO.CreateFolder FolPath